 - 1/8 tsp sea salt

-- 4 oz fresh mozzarella halved mozzarella pearls
+- 8 oz fresh mozzarella, halved mozzarella pearls

-Preheat oven to 400˚F. Place bread in a mixing bowl, drizzle with 2 Tbsp olive oil and a pinch of salt.
-Bake for 9-11 minutes until toasted then set aside to cool.
-Edges should be golden brown and crisp and the centers should be slighly chewy.
+- Preheat oven to 400˚F. Place bread in a mixing bowl, drizzle with 2 Tbsp olive oil and a pinch of salt.
+Bake for 9-12 minutes until toasted then set aside to cool.
+Edges should be golden brown and crisp and the centers should be fully dried through.

-In a small bowl, combine vinaigrette dressing ingredients and whisk to combine.
+- In a small bowl, combine vinaigrette dressing ingredients and whisk to combine.
+Set it aside for the flavors to meld while you prepare the rest of your salad ingredients.

-Place remaining Panzanella salad ingredients into the same mixing bowl you used for the bread.
+- Place remaining Panzanella salad ingredients into the same mixing bowl you used for the bread.
 Add the cooled bread.
-About 15-20 minutes before serving, drizzle on the dressing and toss the salad gently to combine.
-Garnish with more chopped basil to serve.
+About 10-15 minutes before serving, drizzle on the dressing, adding it to taste.
+Toss the salad gently to combine.